Magdalena Suarez Frimkess

-Magdalena Suarez Frimkess (born 1929, Caracas, Venezuela) is a Venezuelan artist who works in ceramics.
+Magdalena Suarez Frimkess (born 1929) is a Venezuelan artist who works in ceramics.
 She is best known for her sculptures of cartoon characters and advertisement artworks.

+Suarez Frimkess is represented by kaufmann repetto Milan / New York.

 Early life and education

 Suarez was sent to an orphanage at the age of seven after losing her mother to tuberculosis, as her father was not able to provide financial stability.
 While at the orphanage in Caracas, she discovered a love for painting.
 She received her education at the School of the Plastic Arts where they encouraged her to have a career in painting.
 When she was eighteen years old, she met her first partner, a married man who was separated from his wife.
 They moved to Chile, where they had two children.
 After taking some time off to take care of the children, she attended Catholic University in Santiago, Chile, where she studied sculpture and painting.

 After Chile, she was offered a fellowship to the Clay Art Center in New York, NY where she met her husband Michael Frimkess, a ceramicist and artist.
 The couple moved to Venice, California to collaborate and work together in their studio.